MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 ## Clean up resources

-To conserve compute resources and charges, you can stop your compute session if you're not going to use it anymore right now.
+To conserve compute resources and costs, you can stop your compute session if you're done using it for now.
 Select the running session and then select **Stop compute session**.

 You can also stop a compute instance by selecting **Compute** from the studio left navigation, selecting your compute instance in the **Compute instances** list, and selecting **Stop**.

-If you don't plan to use any of the resources that you created in this tutorial, you can delete them so you don't incur any charges.
+If you don't plan to use any of the resources that you created in this tutorial, you can delete them so they don't incur charges.
 In the Azure portal, search for and select **Resource groups**.
-Select the resource group from the list, and then select **Delete resource group** from the top menu on the resource group's page.
+From the list, select the resource group that contains the resources you created, and then select **Delete resource group** from the top menu on the resource group page.

 ## Related content